Rosters

 2. A player is activated during the offseason before the start of the league year (June 1).
 When this happens, there is also no cost.
 However, that player will be paid his full salary on June 1, so it's always a better idea to activate after June 1.

 3. A player is activated during the offseason, after the start of the league year.
-When this happens, there is a league-minimum $1.00 fee.
-This is because this would be the equivalent of signing a league-minimum player via the Auction and then cutting him to promote the Taxi Squad player.
+If a team already has a full, 20-man active roster, there is no fee for promoting a player to the Active Roster and cutting someone to make room.
+If, however, a team has fewer than 20 players on their Active Roster, promoting someone from the Taxi Squad costs the league-minimum $1.
+This is because this is the equivalent of signing a veteran in the Auction and then cutting him to make room for the Taxi Squad player.

 In all three scenarios, when a player is activated from the Taxi Squad, his salary still must not cause a team to exceed the $100 salary cap.